Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

 - 3rd argument: A `ResourceLocation`, the name of the fauna

 {: .notice }
-Faunas cannot be added through this, only existing, registered ones can be modified
+> Faunas cannot be added through this, only existing, registered ones can be modified
+>
+> To register a fauna definition see the [event](../events#register-fauna-definitions) for registering them

 ### Example